Why do you need a Brand Strapline?

 Five reasons to use a brand strapline

-If you don’t yet have a brand strapline, or want to change the one you have, here are some tips to help you get started.
+If you don’t have a strapline, or you want to change the one you have now – here are some tips to get you started.

 - Understand your target clients

-- Observe your competitors
+- Track competitors

 1. Understand your target clients

 Because, in a nutshell, your brand strapline needs to make sense to the people you serve.

-2. Observe your competitors
+2. Track your competitors

 What do they say about themselves?